FACT CHECK: Did a Football Fan Sit on an American Flag While Wearing a Shirt Reading 'I Stand for the National Anthem'?

 While President Donald Trump has argued that player protests against extrajudicial police killings show disrespect for the U.S. flag, a photograph published by the sports news web site Deadspin on 16 October 2017 shows at least one pro football fan visibly tarnishing the flag.

 The image shows an unidentified man wearing a t-shirt bearing the phrase, “I STAND FOR THE NATIONAL ANTHEM” under the logo for the New York Jets.
-The statement is a rebuke to the kneeling demonstrations that originated with former San Francisco quarterback Colin Kaepernick prior to the 2016 seaso, who began to kneel during the national anthem in order to bring attention to and protest police brutality.
+The statement is a rebuke to the kneeling demonstrations that originated with former San Francisco quarterback Colin Kaepernick prior to the 2016 season, who began to kneel during the national anthem in order to bring attention to and protest police brutality.

 According to Deadspin news editor Samer Kalaf, a reader took the photograph during the 15 October 2017 game between the Jets and the New England Patriots and sent it to them, saying: